dtoebe/Challenge2APIServer/README.md

   }
 ]
 ```
-- /tweets?size=10&from=1
+- /comments?size=10&from=1
   - Method: GET
   - Status Code Success: 200
   - Query String:
-    - size: how many tweets to return
+    - size: how many comments to return
-    - from: offset of tweets to return
+    - from: offset of comments to return
-  - Desc: Only get a selected amount of tweets starting with the from offset
+  - Desc: Only get a selected amount of comments starting with the from offset
     - from: 1 == array[0]
   - Payload: